sumi-sam/aws_lambda_no_authoriser/README.md

 * Initialising a S3 bucket as a data store.
 * Local testing of dockerised lambda functions with AWS Serverless Application Model (SAM).
 * Deployment of cloudformation stack using AWS SAM.
+* Usage of GitHub Action for deployement as part of MLOPS

+Update the Secret like Access Key, Secret Key and ECR URI